 In these two scenarios, it is possible to regain access to your existing encrypted messages, by re-activating the encryption keys used to encrypt them.

 This can be done under Settings –> Keys

 The keys page lists all of the encryption keys which have ever been active on your account.
 When you reset your Password in Single Password Mode, or when you reset your Mailbox Password in Two Password Mode, a new encryption key is generated, and your previous encryption key is deactivated.

 To read your old messages, you will need to reactivate your old key.
 This is only possible if you remember your previous Password (if you are in single password mode) or Mailbox Password (if you are in two password mode).

-Clicking on reactivate will prompt you to enter your current Password (if you are in single password mode) or Login Password (if you are in two password mode).
+Clicking on reactivate will prompt you to enter your previous Password (if you are in one-password mode) or previous Mailbox Password (if you are in two-password mode).

 If this operation successfully completes, you will be able to read your previous emails again!

-Note, if you have reset passwords multiple times, you may need to try all of your previous passwords until you find the one that can reactivate your encryption key.
+Note that if you have reset your passwords multiple times, you may need to try all of your previous passwords until you find the one that can reactivate the remaining key(s).